izderadicka/audioserve/README.md

 If chaptered file is a single file in a directory (and there are no other subdirectories), then chapters are presented within this directory, as if they were files in this directory and cover and description is shown from this directory.
 If you do not like this feature you can disable by `--no-dir-collaps` option.

 Also note that web client will often load same part of chapter again if you're seeking within it (especially Firefox with m4b), so it's definitely not bandwidth optimal (similar issue appears when often seeking in transcoded file).

+### Merge/collapsing of CD subfolders

+Sometimes (mainly for historical reasons) content of audiobook is divided in CD subfolders, reflecting how it was originally distributed on physical media.
+In audioserve you have option to collapse all these CD subfolders into main root folder and thus see whole audiobook at once.
+File names then will be prefixed with CD subfolder name.
+This is an optional feature and could be enabled by argument `--collapse-cd-folders` (will require full reload of collection cache) and will collapse CD subfolders if:

+a) Folder does not contain any audiofiles directly, only subfolders

+b) All subfolders match regular expression `r"^CD[ -_]?\s*\d+\s*$"` or custom regular expression provided by argument `--cd-folder-regexp`.

 ### Audio files metadata tags